whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 ```

-## 13. Set an audible alarm when an IP address comes online
+## 13. Set an Audible Alarm when an IP Address Comes Online

 That command sequence can be helpful for many things.
 For example, it can alert you to a sound when a server is back online.